When in London: What To Do As a Solo Traveler

 View from the London Eye in May 2017.

-It’s well worth it if it’s your first time in London; you get a chance to see how huge the city is.
-I will say, though – that the ticket is expensive.
+It’s well worth going up the London Eye if it’s your first time in London, as you’ll get a chance to see how huge the city is and see some of the major sites in a single visit.
+I will say, though – that the ticket is expensive, costing at least £29 (around $39 USD or €34).

 When I went in May of 2017, the pound was stronger than the U.S. dollar… I paid thirty-nine pounds for a ticket, which was… a lot of dollars.